Waterfront: Forgotten Ecologies of Birrarung

 Photo: courtesy of Open House Melbourne

 South Yarra – specific meeting place provided upon booking

 Time & Date

 Access Requirements: Bike tour, BYO bike and helmet.
 12km bike tour with stops.
-Wear weather appropriate clothing and bring water.
-Take into account that the bike tour starts and ends at different places.
+Wear weather-appropriate clothing and bring water.
+Take into account the bike tour starts and ends at different places.